panaversity/learn-applied-generative-ai-fundamentals/02_generative_ai_for_beginners/PROJECTS/01_hello_gemini/readme.md

 Checking: Your Instructors will check your project in the first class after December 23, 2024.
-You will be removed from the class until you sucessfully complete your project.
+You will be removed from the class until you successfully complete your project.

 ---